 2. Creation of the design

-Step 1: Create a low poly version of the 3D Model
+Step 1: Create a low-polygon-count version of the 3D Model

 For UV mapping extraction, we need to create a new version of the model.

-This version needs to be the same model that was printed, but with a low poly count.
+This version needs to be the same model that was printed, but with a low polygon count.
 Also if the model was split for printing in several parts, it is now important to merge it and extract the UV-map from one model only.